rep2recall/r2r-cli/README.md

 ## Simple, and file-based

 You can see example input in `/data/*.yaml`.
-You can see that it is Eta / browser-side JavaScript based.
+You can see that it is [Eta](https://eta.js.org/) / browser-side JavaScript based.
+This is further enhanced by plugins in `/packages/app/plugins/*.js`.
+Golang-based plugins are also possible.

+Otherwise, quizzing (and mnemonic) data are generated and stored in `data.db`; with is a SQLite file.
+The schema can be seen in `/packages/app/db/*.go`.

+## Real and latest browser-side JavaScript

+You use any JavaScript that latest browsers support.
+Of course, `<script type="module">` is also supported.

+## Better search engine

+The search allows not only searching by tags (`tag:`) and data fields (`"key":`), but also by statistics (`srsLevel:0`, `wrongStreak<2`) and by date (`nextReview<-1h`).

+Further design of the search engine can be seen in <https://github.com/patarapolw/qsearch>.

 ## Dependencies

 This app utilizes Chrome DevTools Protocol.
-Most Windows already has this by default via Microsoft Edge.
+Most Windows computers already have this by default via Microsoft Edge.

-However, in macOS and Linux, you will require either Google Chrome, or Chromium (or Ungoogled Chromium).
+However, in macOS and Linux, you will require to install either Google Chrome, or Chromium (or Ungoogled Chromium).

 ## Deployment as a server

 You can do that, but an environment variable, `SECRET` will be required, which will be generated in `.env.local` by default.

+## Parent project, as a concept

+The idea is not new.
+It came from another project of mine, <https://github.com/rep2recall/rep2recall>.